What is Google Analytics 4 (GA4)?

 - Better Search Functionality in the GA4 interface - Machine learning is at the core of search functionality so that you can not only search various reports but ask questions about your data.
 At this point, I am not very impressed with it the product is still being developed, so I will give it some time.

-Optizent has several options to get your team trained on various aspects of Google Analytics 4.
-Check out Google Analytics 4 training page.
+Optizent has several GA4 training options to get you and your team trained on various aspects of Google Analytics 4.

-If you are interested in an online course then signup for Google Analytics 4 Waitlist.
+If you are interested in an online course then check out Google Analytics 4 (GA4) Online Masterclass

 Optizent does provide Google Analytics 4 setup, implementation, and upgrade from Google Analytics.
 Contact us at email@example.com for a free assessment.